iAviPro/goConsulKV/README.md

 1. Add / Update KV Pairs in one or multiple consul servers in single step.
 2. Delete KV Pairs in one or multiple consul servers in single step.
-3. Take backups of one or multiple consul servers kv-store in single step.
+3. Backup of one or multiple consul servers kv-store in single step.
 4. Restore backup of one or multiple consul servers in single step.
+5. Sync two consul KV store entirely or all KVs of a given service path.

 ### Sample Commands for Different Use-Case Scenarios